wp-plugins/football-pool/readme.txt

 * Bug fix: [fp-user-score] sometimes returned an incorrect score (thanks sillery4ever for reporting the bug).
 * Bug fix: shortcode insert in editor failed in WP 3.9 (WP 3.9 uses a new tinyMCE version).
 * Bug fix: shoutbox admin threw a warning on the start screen.
+* Bug fix: if jokers are disabled then jokers that were already set, are still counted in the scoring.

 = 2.3.8 =
 * Bug fix: the score calculation contained a bug for installs with a big gap in the user ID's.
 Thanks Sergio for reporting the bug and helping me with the debug info.